 - Maps of a modern vintage represented the themes of car, rail and air transport, along with topographic and military mapping.
 This has resulted in a well-rounded representation of mapping of the UK and other regions of the world.

 Georeferencing adds location data to map images, making them geographically searchable and offering the potential for visualisation and analysis using geospatial tools.
-All georeferenced maps are added to the portal Old Maps Online, which provides a geographic search interface to historic maps from numerous collections online.
+Georeferenced maps are added to Old Maps Online, which provides a geographic search interface to historic maps from numerous collections online.

 Special thanks are extended to the expert panel of Reviewers, whose work to ensure the high quality of results was substantial.
 The appointed BL Georeferencer Reviewers are:

 - Kathryn Snow

 If you have any queries about this project please email us: firstname.lastname@example.org.